vimaier/hpc-knapsack/README.md

 }
 ~~~

-First time measurements showed that the execution time improved from 20 to 2 seconds (better time comparisons are below) on *hal*, a machine with 64 cores with Hyper-Threading.
+First time measurements showed that the execution time improved from 20 to 2 seconds (better time comparisons are below) on *hal*, see table above.
 The parallel algorithm was analyzed with the analysis tool Intel VTune Amplifier [5,6].
 The following screen shows overview of the *OpenMP Analysis*.

 ![VTune OpenMP Overview](docs/images/vtune_omp_overview.png)